Immigration to France

 History demonstrates, that ever since the 19th century France has been a country of immigration.
-After the decline of colonialism in the beginning of 20th century, France was one of the most popular countries amongst immigrants from African countries.
+After the decline of colonialism at the beginning of the 20th century, France was one of the most popular countries amongst immigrants from African countries.

 France experienced high rates of immigration before World War II.
 Many people were running from persecution in Nazi Germany or Soviet Countries.
 At this time, France was the only country, which allowed legal mass immigration.

 After World War II, France experienced dramatic growth of its economy and industry, which was a pull factor which attracted many new immigrants to join its labor force.

 Today, the proportion of immigrants in France is not that large.
 However, some areas have a higher immigrant population than others.
 For example, in the region known as the Greater Paris, almost 45% of the population – are immigrants.